ScratMan/HASmartThermostat/README.md

 0.3).
 * **ac_mode** (Optional): Set the switch specified in the heater option to be treated as a cooling device instead of a heating device.
 Should be a boolean (default: false).
+* **force_off_state** (Optional): If set to true (default value), Home Assistant will force the heater entity to OFF state when the thermostat is in OFF.
+Set parameter to false to be able to control the heater entity externally while the thermostat is OFF.
 * **preset_sync_mode** (Optional): If set to sync mode, manually setting a temperature will enable the corresponding preset.
 In example, if away temperature is set to 14°C, manually setting the temperature to 14°C on the thermostat will automatically enable the away preset mode.
 Should be